golvan/pega-docker/README.md

 `docker-compose up`

 Use Docker Desktop client to manage the instances and check the status.
-If everythinf went well, containers should be running.
+If everything went well, containers should be running.

 ![Pega Docker Running](assets/images/pega_docker_running.png)

 Open browser and point to http://localhost/prweb/

-Login to Pega using `administrator@pega.com` operator with temporal password created during installation.
+Login to Pega using default admin operator with temporal password created during installation.